I’m a super advocate of visual communication. I hope by the time you finish this article, you are too!

 We live in a visual world, just walk down Times Square, look at your cell phone or check out the number of views YouTube receives every minute.

 Your brain processes visual images 60,000 times FASTER than text alone.
-Icons, graphics, images are all examples of visual representation of information, enabling employees to process and remember the information faster.
+Icons, graphics, and images are all examples of visual representation of information, enabling employees to process and remember information faster.

 REASON 3: Brings clarity to ideas

-By leveraging “whiteboard” sessions to throw ideas out using visual, leaders will see their ideas are better linked, but you can start to see the idea unfold and become more clear.
+Whiteboard sessions can be used to get ideas out.
+Allowing a group to see ideas in pictures helps improve the design process.
 The visual and spatial parts of our brains become stimulated by colors, shapes, and images.

 Simply put your brain is working through the visual images to bring more clarity to the concept enabling the team to see how it connects to others.
-You are then better able to understand where it should be categorized and organized.
+You are then better able to categorize and organize information.

 REASON 4: Visuals help tell the story

 Visual storytelling is how marketers are winning today.
-When your working with your team, helping take down change barriers and increase innovation start with a story using visuals.
-You do not need a PowerPoint with a bunch of words, one image and you speaking can be more powerful.
+When working with your team, helping take down change barriers and increase innovation start with a story using visuals.
+You do not need a PowerPoint with a bunch of words, one image and simply speaking is more powerful.
 These images will help you connect with your team or audience.